 It’s like playing the stock market in terms of airline tickets sometimes, you are unsure if it’s the right time to buy or sell.

-With these sites comparison charts, you can assure yourself you are getting yourself the best deal possible.
+With these type of site comparison charts, you can assure yourself you are getting yourself the best deal possible.

 While finding cheap flights can be exhausting and confusing sometimes, these answers to the questions that many travelers face should help.